dboyd42/over-the-wire/bandit/bandit11-12.md

 1. The first option is your original text, covering all your lowercase (a-z) and uppercase (A-Z).

-2. Then, with the second option, we need to 'tr'anslate (shift) our base letters by 13.
+2. Then, with the second option, we need to `tr`anslate (shift) our base letters by 13.

 Refering to the **chart below**, this will mean that `a=n` and `z=M`.